-The National Electrical Code, as adopted by the State of Colorado Department of Regulatory Agencies, as listed in Rule 3 CCR 710-1, is hereby adopted by reference as the Town of Blue River Electrical Code as is fully set out in this Section.
+The current National Electrical Code, as currently adopted by the State of Colorado; Department of Regulatory Agencies, or as is from time to time modified, re-enacted or re-adopted by the State of Colorado as listed in Rule 3 CCR 710-1 is hereby adopted by reference as the Town of Blue River Electrical Code as if fully set out in this Section.

-No building shall be hereafter constructed, erected, enlarged, altered, or moved into the Town unless the same shall, as to design, construction, quality of materials and workmanship, conform with the National Electrical Code, as adopted by the State of Colorado on the date of the passage of the ordinaance from which this section is derived.
+No building shall be hereafter constructed, erected, enlarged, altered, or moved into the Town unless the same shall, as to design, construction, quality of materials and workmanship, conform with the National Electrical Code, as adopted and as may be amended.